BryanShin5/CS506-Fall2025-Project/README.md

   - Name of Game.
   - Genre(1 if it is a clicker game, 0 otherwise).
 Specifically chosen Clicker games since they encourage player to turn the game on even if they are Idle, contributing to player count.
   - Release date.
   - Price in US Dollar, 0 if available free.
+  - Sin / Cos of day and hour, capturing repetitive trend of the data
 - Features extracted for Weekend.csv:
   - Date
   - Indicator variable(1 if Friday or Weekend, 0 Otherwise).
 Holidays are not accounted due to global distribution of players, may bias towards certain regions.